We know that finding the right freelancer or agency for your project can be time-consuming, That’s why we’ve made hiring them so simple.

 Hourly contracts are billed weekly based on time your freelancer logs in their Work Diary or any recurring weekly payment you have set up.
 To learn more about the weekly billing cycle, go here.

 Fixed-price contracts are billed by milestone.
-At minimum, you must fund the first milestone before a project begins.
+At minimum, you must fund the first milestone and pay the contract initiation fee before a project begins.
 We won’t release funds to your freelancer until they submit the deliverable and you’ve had a chance to review.
 To learn more about the milestone system, go here.

 All your data is encrypted and secured with industry-standard transport layer security technology (TLS) and secure socket layer technology (SSL), as well as HTTP strict transport security.